 Yield enhancement in Groundnut through Cluster Front Line Demonstrations in farmers fields of West Godavari district

 ABSTRACT: The Krishi Vigyan Kendra, Undi has carried out Cluster Frontline Demonstrations (CFLD) with integrated crop management practices in Groundnut at Turputalla village in farmers fields of West Godavari in 10 ha area during Rabi, 2024-25.
 The results revealed that higher number of pods/plant (28) were registered with CFLD plot when compared to farmers practice.
 The higher fresh pod yield i.e., 40.6 q/ha was realized with CFLD demonstrated plot, which was 6.7 % more compared to farmers practice with 38.05 q/ha Rabi, 2024-25.
 The Gross returns and net returns of Rs.
 203000, 96,870/- per ha and B:C ratio of 1.91 were also higher with demonstration plot compared to farmers practice plot (Rs.
 190250, 79500 per ha and 1.71).
 Yield enhancement and higher net returns were observed with improved varieties and production technology.
-Thus the study resulted to convincing the farming community for adopting recommended improved package of practices in groundnut which in turn enhanced the yield and returns.
+Thus, the study resulted to convincing the farming community for adopting recommended improved package of practices in groundnut which in turn enhanced the yield and returns.

-Key words: CFLD, Groundnut, Extension gap, Technology gap, Yield
+Key words: CFLD, Groundnut, Extension gap, Technology gap,

 1.INTRODUCTION: